Ravikumar-007/series-app/README.md

 1. Clone the app into your directory

-2. Enter cd series-app and again cd review-app
+2. Enter cd series-app and again enter the cd review-app in the terminal

 # Now you are in the review-app directory.
-Now run the following commands to run through docker
+You can run the following two command to set up the application through docker

 1. docker-compose build